 Jonas Zeleniakas was born in Panemunė, Lithuania, but grew up in England.
 The family returned to Lithuania before the First World War and settled in Šančiai, a suburb of Kaunas.
 He had two sisters and two brothers, Antanas and Karolis.
-After the declaration of Lithuanian independence and the end of WW1, Jonas was one of the first to join the new Lithuanian army (in Lithuanian he was a Lietuvos Kariuomenės Kurėjas Savanoris).
-His brother Antanas also joined the army and rose to officer rank; he died during the Second World War.
+After the declaration of Lithuanian independence and the end of WW1, Jonas was one of the first to volunteer and join the new Lithuanian army (in the Lithuanian language he was a Lietuvos Kariuomenės Kurėjas Savanoris).
+His brother Antanas also joined the army and rose to officer rank, however he died during the Second World War.

 In October 1939, after 10 years residence in Australia, Jonas published a notice of his intention to take out Australian citizenship.
 He gave his place of residence as Perkins Beach, Port Kembla.

 After WW2 his brother Karolis, who had escaped the soviet occupation, came out to Australia with his family.
 Karolis had been born in 1901 in England, his wife Marija in Kaunas, and their son Algirdas in 1928 in Kaunas.
-The Australian press reported in 1949 that both Karolis and Algirdas were commercial photographers who hoped to open a studio in Sydney; however they moved to the USA in the mid 1950s.
+The Australian press reported in 1949 that both Karolis and Algirdas were commercial photographers who hoped to open a studio in Sydney; however Karolis and his family moved to the USA in the mid 1950s.

 When Jonas retired from the steel mill he bought a motor boat; he enjoyed fishing in the Pacific ocean and many Lithuanians would come down from Sydney to go fishing with him.
 He died at Port Kembla on 8 June 1975 and was buried at the West Dapto Catholic cemetery.
 A cemetery record at http://www.interment.net/data/aus/nsw/southcoastillawarra/wdcatholic/catholic.htm suggests he also used the name 'John Green' in Australia, however I have found no other evidence to support this.

 Much of the above material is from the obituary for Jonas Zeleniakas written by Antanas Baužė and published in Mūsų Pastogė, Nr.
-24, 1975.6.23
+24 of 23rd June 1975.